 ASC Topic 820, "Fair Value Measurement", requires that certain financial instruments be recognized at their fair values at our balance sheet dates.
 However, other financial instruments, such as debt obligations, are not required to be recognized at their fair values, but GAAP provides an option to elect fair value accounting for these instruments.
 GAAP requires the disclosure of the fair values of all financial instruments, regardless of whether they are recognized at their fair values or carrying amounts in our balance sheets.
-For financial instruments recognized at fair value, GAAP requires the disclosure of their fair values of certain financial instruments recognized in income or other comprehensive income.
+For financial instruments recognized at fair value, GAAP requires the disclosure of their fair values by type of instrument, along with other information, including changes in the fair values of certain financial instruments recognized in income or other comprehensive income.
 For financial instruments not recognized at fair value, the disclosure of their fair values is provided below under Financial Instruments.